karel-burda/timers/README.md

 * Its asynchronous version `single_shot_async`
 * Timer that does some action periodically: `periodic`
 * Its asynchronous version `periodic_async`
-* Scoped "RAII" timer that is stops underlying timer automatically upon destruction: `scoped<underlying_timer>`
+* Scoped "RAII" timer that stops underlying timer automatically upon destruction: `scoped`

 Implemented using C++11 with the use of `std::conditional_variable`, `std::promise` and `std::async`.